 - a.
 Mental health in Uruguayan media: Find out whether mental health is a popular topic in the different media and social networks (eg: advertising). - b.
 Youngsters and their mental health.
 Find out how teenagers deal with their mental health.

 Project 3 - What color are you?

-This is the color wheel!
 Do you believe in the benefits of color therapy?